Berkeley-CS61B/website-sp24/projects/proj3/index.md

 Once you've completed lab 9, you can start working on your world generation algorithm.

 **It is very likely that you will end up throwing away your first world generation algorithm.** This is normal!
 In real world systems, it is common to build several completely new versions before getting something you're happy with.
-The room generation algorithm above was my 3rd one, and was ultimately much simpler than either of my first two.

 You're welcome to search the web for cool world generation algorithms.
 You should not copy and paste code from existing games or graphical demos online, but you're welcome to draw inspiration from code on the web. **Make sure to cite your